The Driver's Handbook

 Examples 25 and 26, show that when turning right from the continuing road, you must also give way to any approaching traffic including any vehicle turning left into the terminating road.

-You must also give way to any pedestrian crossing the road you are entering.
+You must also give way to any pedestrian or bicycle rider crossing the road you are entering.

 Giving way at Y-intersections